GaetanLepage/phd-manuscript/sections/4_active_ssl/2_method/0_index.typ

 Specifically, a robotic agent moves in a room where one or several human speakers are present.
-We adopt a step based representation in which the robot performs discrete movements denoted as $delta_t = (d_t, theta_t)$.
+We adopt a step-based representation in which the robot performs discrete movements denoted as $delta_t = (d_t, theta_t)$.
 Its trajectory is assumed to be determined by an external policy which should not be affected.
 The goal of the developed method is thus to localize, in real time and as accurately as possible, the relative position of each source.
 To enforce the real-time constraint in this modeling, the duration of each step is limited to a few hundred milliseconds.
 The method is provided with the recorded signal at each microphone of the agent corresponding to this time frame.

 *Horizon.*
-This framework, until now, appears to be similar to the static formulation of #acr("SSL") used previously.
+This framework appears to be similar to the static formulation of #acr("SSL") used previously.
 However, the input data also encompasses information about the last relative movement of the robot.
 Although the movement policy should not be dictated by the #acr("ASSL") solution, its output is made available.
 This data allows the model to accumulate knowledge along several consecutive steps to refine its prediction for the current sources' positions.